holysoles/ginrcon/README.md

 # GinRCON
 A lightweight, simple Go webserver build on Gin to provide a REST API frontend to sending RCON commands to a game server.
+Available in a Docker image, see [the packages page](https://github.com/holysoles/ginrcon/pkgs/container/ginrcon) for this repo.

 ## API Call Examples
 ### Send command to default RCON server